MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/index.md

 ## [XAML Previewer](xaml-previewer.md)

-The [XAML Previewer](~/xamarin-forms/xaml/xaml-previewer.md) renders a live preview of a page side-by-side with the XAML markup, allowing you to see your user interface come to life as you type.
+The [XAML Previewer](~/xamarin-forms/xaml/xaml-previewer.md) renders a live preview of a page side-by-side with the XAML markup, allowing you to see your user interface rendered as you type.

 ## [XAML Namespaces](namespaces.md)